mekomsolutions/openmrs-module-initializer/README.md

 * Bulk creation and edition of ID Gen's autogeneration options provided through CSV files in **configuration/autogenerationoptions**.
 * Support associating location tags to locations using boolean `Tag|` headers.
 * Bulk creation and editing of location tags provided through CSV files in **configuration/locationtags**.
+* Support associating location tags to locations using CSV files in **configuration/locationtagmaps**.

 #### Version 2.0.0
 * Support for conditional loading of domains based on the runtime availability of OpenMRS modules.